• Pricing

 Example of using classes:

-// Red colored element in Chrome for iPhone body.adaptive-mobile.is-ios.is-chrome { :scope { color: red; } }
+// Red colored element in Chrome for iPhone devices body.adaptive-mobile.is-ios.is-chrome { :scope { color: red; } }

 CSS variables